 A method of construction that mimics hand-knotted rugs but is much easier to make.
 Threads are punched through a pre-fabricated backing and held together with special glue, a secondary backing is then applied to protect the knots.
 The surface of the rug can be cut in different ways to give a multi-layer or three-dimensional effects.
 The result is a high quality and durable rug.

 Rugs made of a natural plant fiber that is grown mainly in South East Asia.
-Original use for Jute was doormats as they are very hard wearing and extremely durable.
+Original use for jute was for doormats as they are very hard wearing and extremely durable.

 Uncut pile where the yarns remain unleavened.
 This gives the rug extra durability and minimises tracking.

 Machine Made Rugs